Frederick Walker (native police commandant): Native Police

-A large contingent of Native Police troopers were utilised in an invasion of Fraser Island.
+A large contingent of Native Police troopers were used in an invasion of Fraser Island.
 Walker with Lieutenant Richard Purvis Marshall and Sergeant Doolan and three divisions of troopers, together with local landholders set out from Maryborough.
 The force landed on the west coast of the island where the divisions split up to scour the region.
 Marshall's section shot a number of Badtjala and captured several.
 Bad weather hampered operations and Commandant Walker subsequently allowed his division to track down other groups of Badtjala without him.
 This group chased the local Aboriginals across to the east coast where they mustered them into the ocean.
 When the first overlanding pastoralists entered the Port Curtis area, the 1st Division of Native Police under Commandant Walker was sent into the region to "have a month's sharp shooting."

 The size of the Native Police expanded further in 1854 to 10 Divisions and as a consequence their violent methods were becoming increasingly noticeable.
 Supporters of the force had to defend charges of "wanton cruelty" perpetrated by the force by justifying the need of "cutting a lane to the culprit through the bodies of his defenders".
 Further official complaints to the government in Sydney of massacres of peaceful "station blacks" by the Native Police were brushed off in parliament by the Attorney-General as unfounded or exaggerated.
 Embarrassing information like these reports and further complaints from squatters, such as William Forster, who felt they didn't get enough protection from the force, as well as certain financial irregularities, pushed the NSW Government into organising an inquiry into the Native Police.
 Commandant Walker was suspended from duty in September and the inquiry, to be held in Brisbane, was set for December.
 The inquiry was closed to the public and the report was kept secret for two years and even then only fragments of information were released.
 It revealed that Walker arrived at the inquiry completely drunk and surrounded by nine of his black troopers.
 The troopers were denied entry, and after an attempt to continue with proceedings, the inebriation of Walker forced an adjournment to the inquiry which was later quickly and conveniently abandoned altogether.
 An attempt by 2nd Lieut.
 Irving to confront Walker, resulted in the ex-Commandant drawing a sword against him.
 Eventually, Walker wandered off and was subsequently dismissed from the Native Police.
 He was later apprehended at Bromelton, charged with the embezzlement of £100 and sent to Sydney.